syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-AWS-Lambda.md

 # Steps to create PDF document in AWS Lambda

 The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) is used to create, read, and edit PDF documents programatically without the dependency of Adobe Acrobat.
-Using this library, you can **open and save PDF document in AWS Lambda**.
+Using this library, **open and save PDF document in AWS Lambda**.

-## Steps to open and save PDF document in AWS Lambda
+## Steps to create a PDF document in AWS Lambda

 Step 1: Create a new **AWS Lambda project** as follows.
 ![AWS Lambda project](GettingStarted_images/AWS_Project.png)